igwgames/create-nes-game/README.md

 All C code in the `source/c/` folder will automatically be compiled and included - you do not need to do anything.

+# For maintainers

+## How to create a release

+Releases are largely automated, but there are two manual steps needed:

+1. Create a new tag locally using git, eg `git tag v1.0.1`, then push it using `git push --tags`
+2. Wait for the automation to create the new release...
+3. Update the release with real release notes from us.
+This will trigger updates to what we show in the app ui when you try to update.